PostgreSQL cluster and host state monitoring

 - Disk IOPS: Number of disk operations per second.

-- Network bytes: Network data transfer speed in bytes per second.
+- Network bytes: Network data exchange rate, in bytes per second.

-The Disk read/write bytes and the Disk IOPS charts show the increase of the Read metric during database read activity, and the increase of the Write metric during database write activity..
+The Disk read/write bytes and the Disk IOPS charts show the increase of the Read value during database read activity, and in Write, during database write activity..

 For Replica hosts, the value of the Received metric on the Network Bytes and Network Packets charts is usually higher than the Sent metric.